Table of contents

 How do I open a salon with no money?

-Limit your up-front costs.
+Limit up-front costs

-Recruit investors.
+Recruit investors

 - Consider friends and family or people in your network or community that may be interested in investing in your salon.